tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 As we mock up our view, you can see this is just fairly familiar JSX syntax, pretty much XML with a few tweaks.

 Specifically, pay attention to how we style our components.
-We're declaring our styles with Javascript, referencing keys of a `styles` object we declare and define below.
+We're declaring our styles with Javascript in camel case, referencing keys of a `styles` object we declare and define below.
 Generally, these styles work pretty closely to CSS, and use flexbox to define containers and layouts.
-If you're not too familiar with how flexbox works (perhaps you've spent too much time making things backwards compatible for Internet Explorer), we highlight recommend you check out the excellent guide over at [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
+If you're not too familiar with how flexbox works (perhaps you've spent too much time making things backwards compatible for Internet Explorer), we highlight recommend you check out the excellent guide over at [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

+*Note: One of the first 'gotchas' to avoid when working with flexbox is making sure you set `flex: 1` on your top-level components so they actually fill the view, otherwise you'll be very confused and frustrated when your app looks completely blank*

 Don't worry, we'll cover flexbox and styling in React Native in far more detail as we go.

-Finally, let's connect them in our `index.ios.js` file -
+Now that we have some components, let's connect them in our `index.ios.js` file -

 ```javascript